Gold prices in Egypt drop on Wednesday

 PHOTO

-Arab Finance: The gold prices in Egypt retreated on Wednesday after the 24-karat dropped to EGP 5,508.5 per gram for buying and EGP 5,531.5 for selling, according to iSagha’s data.
+Arab Finance: The gold prices in Egypt collectively declined on Wednesday after the 24-karat dropped to EGP 5,200 per gram for buying and EGP 5,228.5 for selling, according to iSagha’s data.

 © 2020-2023 Arab Finance For Information Technology.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).